csvpath/csvpath/README.md

 - `#2` means the 3rd column, counting from 0
 - Functions and column references are ANDed together
 - `@tail` creates a variable named "tail" and sets it to the value of the last column if all else matches
-- Functions can contain functions, equality tests, and/or literals
+- Functions can contain functions, equality tests, and/or terms.

 # Not Ready For Production
 Anything could change and performance could be better.
 This project is a hobby.